nimious/spacenav/README.md

 TODO

 ## Usage
-Import the *spnav* module from this package to starting using the bindings:
+Import the *spnav* module from this package to make the bindings available in your project:

 ```nimrod
 import spnav